Gusto/gusto.github.io/_posts/2014-06-10-terminations.markdown

   ]
 ```

-## Get a particular paid time off type for an employee
+## Get a termination for an employee

 **HTTP Method**: `GET`